Zeros of partition functions in the NPT-ensemble: Introduction

 Another important class of the systems correspond to NPT ensemble (isothermal-isobaric ensemble), where $N$ the number of molecules, $P$ the pressure and $T$ the temperature are constant, that closely reflects the conditions of many condensation experiments \cite{tuckerman2010statistical}.
 However, the literature review shows that NPT-ensemble does not have description in terms of partition function zeros.
 Also strong motivation of our interest to NPT-ensemble is related to its wide distribution, especially at nanoscale.
 One of the examples is graphene nanobubbles (van der Waals heterostructures) which play an important role in the new materials science \cite{geim2013van}.
 Actually experimentally observed graphene nanobubbles \cite{khestanova2016universal} store trapped fluid molecules and variate the confinement profile (the volume) due to graphene elasticity \cite{iakovlev2017atomistic}.
 Therefore a graphene nanobubble at NPT conditions takes certain form and volume to reach the equilibrium, which significantly depends on stored fluid \cite{zhilyaev2019liquid, iakovlev2019modeling}.
 Accounting for the small number of trapped molecules proposed here the NPT ensemble rigorous description is needed.

-In this letter we propose a new theory to provide information about the zeros of NPT ensemble partition function in the complex plane.
+In this work we propose a new theory to provide information about the zeros of NPT ensemble partition function in the complex plane.
 We considered the interacting molecules using Mayer cluster expansion approach that leads to virial equation of state for real fluids \cite{hill1987statistical}.
-Developed theory of phase transitions in the NPT-ensemble avoids the low-density limitation of the original Mayer's approach due to convergence radius of the series for density and activity.
+The connection of the divergence of activity expansion and phase transition phenomenon is the object of recent studies \cite{ushcats2017divergence,ushcats2018evidence} Our developed theory of phase transitions in the NPT-ensemble avoids the low-density limitation of the original Mayer's approach due to convergence radius of the series for density and activity.
 Previously statistical analysis of Mayer expansion was extended only in the canonical ensemble \cite{ushcats2012equation}.
 We demonstrated that the phase transitions in NPT ensemble are induced by behaviour of the curve fitting the partition function zeros in the thermodynamic limit.
 To verify proposed theory we considered one dimensional hard sphere Tonk's gas and the real fluids van der Waals (vdW) EoS.
 In the case of Tonk's gas the obtained limit curve coincides with exact solution in terms of Szego curve.
 For vdW fluid we developed an accurate approximation of the limit curve which correctly reflects temperature dependence, recognizing the difference between critical and subcritical conditions.